penumbra-zone/reindexer/README.md

 # penumbra-reindexer

-A utility around reindexing historical Penumbra events.
+A utility for reindexing historical [Penumbra] ABCI events.

 ## Building